AnyegaAlex/AnyegaAlex/README.md

 # 💫 About Me:

-I'm a Front-end Developer offering over 2 years of experience in web design/development, user interface, testing, and debugging.
-Proficient in jquery, javascript, HTML5, CSS and other web technologies with a proven track record of efficiently self-managing during autonomous tasks and collaborating in a team context.
+I'm a Front-end Developer offering over 3 years of experience in web design/development, user interface testing, and debugging.
+Proficient in javascript, python, C#, C++ and other web technologies with a proven track record of efficiently self-managing during autonomous tasks and collaborating in a team context.

 # 📊 GitHub Stats: